martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 ambiguities are welcome.
 There is also a [pdf
 version](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/HoTT-UF-Agda.pdf)
-automatically generated from the [html version](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html) (drawback: the internal links of the pdf version point to the html version).
+automatically generated from the [html version](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html).
 These notes were originally developed for the [Midlands Graduate School 2019](http://events.cs.bham.ac.uk/mgs2019/).
 They will evolve for a while.